dirkroorda/laf-fabric/docs/workbench.rst

 In LAF the pieces of data are heavily connected, and the expression of the connections are XML identifiers.
 Besides that, absolutely everything gets an identifier, whether or not those identifiers are targeted or not.
 In the compiled version we get rid of all XML identifiers.
-Everything that comes in great quantities will be represented by integers: regions, nodes, edges, feature values.
+We will represent everything that comes in great quantities by integers: regions, nodes, edges, feature values.
 But feature names, annotation labels and annotation spaces will be kept as is.
-For feature values we will create mapping tables and the end user will not see the codes but only the original values.
+For feature values we will create mapping tables and you will not see their integer codes but only the original values.

 **Relationships between integers as Python arrays**
 In Python, an array is a C-like structure of memory slots of fixed size.